 A few years ago I saw people start half-tucking their shirts.
 It seemed a little weird at first to just tuck the very front of your shirt into your jeans, but now, several years later, it’s really the only way I wear my tops.
 With all the oversized tops out there, this is an easy way to keep your outfit looking polished and flattering and not letting those tops overwhelm your figure.
 It’s a simple, quick-fix, and makes a huge difference.

-Let me show you a step-by-step tutorial to creating the perfect half-tuck, and then a few examples of the difference it makes!
+Let me take you through a step-by-step tutorial to creating the perfect half-tuck:

 Pull your sweater tight and flat at the hem with your hands.
 Barely tuck it in to the top of your jeans, making sure the fabric is completely flat, and the top only gets tucked about an inch under the waistband.
 Blouse your top gently to make the top billowy and loose.
 This will achieve the easy, carefree look.
 Now your waistband is visible, which gives your figure structure and keeps the oversized top from overwhelming your body.